rust-lang/rfcs/text/3516-public-private-dependencies.md

 resolved and act as if that was what was specified inside of the in-memory `clap` dependency.

-The packakge using `from` must be a public dependency of the `from` package.
+The package using `from` must be a public dependency of the `from` package.
 In this case, `clap` must be a public dependency of `clap_complete`.
 If the different packages in `from` do not agree on what the package version should resolve to (clap 3.4 vs clap 4.0), then it is an error.